HNx1/algoExchange/README.md

 - In the UtilityExchange class we add some basic utility beyond the minimum required - the ability to cancel orders and the getOrderStack method which prints a classic bid ask table for the supplied asset.
-You can supply an optional nums argument to show more or fewer items in the stack
+You can supply an optional nums argument to show more or fewer items in the table.
 - Some examples of simple adaptations you can easily add - storing bid and ask order stacks for each asset (this implementation stores one list of all orders and fetches from it using conditional list comprehension), adding new assets